CTA campaigns – Each campaign tool, their priority levels and best practices

 These are ordered by campaign priority level:

 Broadcasts are high-priority campaigns.
-Any CTAs launched through a broadcast campaign will override CTAs launched through campaigns with a lower priority level (standalone CTAs and flows).
+Any CTAs launched through a broadcast campaign will override standalone CTAs.

-This means, if you had an overlay in a flow targeting your home page, and were to launch an overlay through a broadcast that targets the home page, the overlay in the broadcast will get priority and display.
+This means, if you had an overlay targeting your home page, and were to launch an overlay through a broadcast that targets the home page, the overlay in the broadcast will get priority and display.

 High-priority broadcasts are useful for one-off promotions, and also have the ability to be scheduled to run during a timeframe.